machinetranslate/machinetranslate.org/quality/metrics/nist.md

 description: National Institute of Standards and Technology
 ---

-**NIST** (National Institute of Standards and Technology) is a string-based metric.
+**NIST** (**National Institute of Standards and Technology**) is a evaluation metric based on [n-gram](/../concepts/n-gram.md) similarity.

 NIST is an adaptation of [BLEU](bleu.md).

-Compared to BLEU, NIST gives more importance to the less frequent [n-grams](/../concepts/n-gram.md).
+Compared to BLEU, NIST gives more importance to the less frequent n-grams.

+> The NIST metric is derived from the BLEU evaluation criterion but differs in one fundamental aspect: instead of n-gram precision, the information gain from each n-gram is taken into account.

 ### See more: